Subbu5602/Movie-Emotion-Analysis/README.md

 ### 4. Emotions shifted after 1980
 Pre-1980: Resentment led, Hope followed, particularly in the 1960s

 Post-1980: Hope took over as the dominant emotion.
 Compassion fell out of the top three emotions, replaced by Happiness.
-This suggests a shift in the emotional profile of films over time, with more recent films showing a greater association with happiness rather than compassion, although they are similar emotions, this might conclude to fantastical themes making a resurgence over films that pull the audience to pour sympathy for real life inspired films or fictional movies.
+This suggests a shift in the emotional profile of films over time, with more recent films showing a greater association with happiness rather than compassion, although they are similar emotions, suggesting that fantastical themes made a resurgence over films that pull the audience to pour sympathy for real life inspired films or fictional movies.

 ## Charts